 Job offers within the university are advertised in the Hiwibörse (link).

 The Studierendenwerk (Link) offers services in the areas of finances, housing and counselling.

 The Bafög/Sozial-Referat (Link) provides information on ways to finance your studies.

 The International Office (Link) advises on topics around studying abroad.

 Prof. Dr. Timo Ropinski is the current dean for the programs Computer Science, Media Informatics and Software Engineering.
-Prof. Dr. Dr. Daniel Alexander Braun is the current dean for the Cognitive Systems program.
+Prof. Dr. Heiko Neumann is the current dean for the Cognitive Systems program.

 Dr. Markus Maucher is the academic advisor for the programs Computer Science, Media Informatics and Cognitive Systems.
 Dr. Alexander Raschke is the academic advisor for the Software Engineering program.

 For advice on topics not related to computer science you can consult the central student advisory services (Link).

 For advice on psychic and social problems, please contact the psychosocial counseling service (Link).